 2. The First Idea

 Let’s start with my first idea.
-When using my Google-Fu I stumbled upon this wonderful idea which was written by Mark Thomas
+When using my Google Fu I stumbled upon this wonderful idea that Mark Thomas wrote

 This approach uses the FirstScheduleTimestamp in the Microsoft\enrollments registry key